SRF says it was founded by Yogananda in 1920. Is it true? And what kind of founding could it be, if so?

 The first place where Master [Yogananda] spoke in Boston (1920) was a Methodist church located in the neighborhood where the Lewis family lived and where Doctor Lewis had his practice.
 Alice Haysey . . . was one of the first Bostonians to meet Master.
 She . . . invited her friend, Mrs. Mildred Lewis to come and meet him at their community church.
 Mrs. Lewis accepted.

-The remarkable incident supposedly took place after 1920 (Rosser 1991: "Mildred Lewis Becomes a Disciple") Had the swami hypnotised the poor wife as he had done to his younger brother earlier, or is there a better speculation of a blocked or wiped out memory (Williamson 2010:71)?
-Alternatives: he took her into states beyond compare - or she was immensely forgetful.
+The remarkable incident supposedly took place after 1920 (Rosser 1991: "Mildred Lewis Becomes a Disciple").
+The Swami was an eager hypnotist and had practised on his younger brother earlier.
+(Williamson 2010:71)?
+Sorting alternatives: he took her into states beyond compare - or she was immensely forgetful.

 ❋ How and when Mildred Lewis, another Rosicrucian, met Yogananda and spent an hour alone in his company, an hour she could not remember anything of afterwards, may be in the dark.